Saab 9-5 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Saab 9-5 are $1,004 a year including full coverage.
-Comprehensive insurance costs an estimated $172, collision costs $232, and liability coverage costs $442.
-Liability-only insurance costs as little as $496 a year, with high-risk driver insurance costing $2,158 or more.
-16-year-old drivers cost the most to insure at $4,012 a year or more.
+The average insurance rates for a Saab 9-5 are $1,004 a year for full coverage.
+Comprehensive costs approximately $172 a year, collision insurance costs $232, and liability insurance is estimated at $442.
+Liability-only coverage costs approximately $496 a year, and high-risk coverage costs around $2,158.
+Teen drivers cost the most to insure at up to $4,012 a year.

 Average premium for full coverage: $1,004